Daily-Nerd/EnvSync/benchmarks/README.md

    - Direct types are faster than coercion

 2. **Cache parsed configurations**
-   - Parse .envsync.toml once at startup
+   - Parse .tripwire.toml once at startup
-   - Reuse EnvSync instances
+   - Reuse TripWire instances

 3. **Minimize validation**
    - Use format validators only when needed